William Segerdahl

-William Samuel Segerdahl, (born 10 June 2002) is a Swedish singer.
+William Samuel Segerdahl, (born 10 June 2002) is a Swedish singer and songwriter.
 He participated in Idol 2018 which was broadcast on TV4.
 He placed in shared third place with Bragi Bergsson in the series semifinal on 30 November 2018.
 In 2017, Segerdahl released the songs "U-Turn" and "Trying".
 Since his participation in Idol, Segerdahl has released a handful of singles: "Problem", "Dansgolv", "Tåg", and "Ingenting Jag Säger Hjälper Nu", all of which were released during 2019.
 "Problem" reached number 3 on the Swedish Heatseeker Chart.
 In 2020, he has as of 29 April, released the singles "Det Kanske Inte är Så Farligt?" and "Aldrig".